For complete adoption numbers, including figures calculated in accordance with the Asilomar Standard, visit the OHS Adoption Statistics page.

 The Lost/Found Page has details on what you can do.
 There are several options to help find the animal's family.
 If you can keep the animal until his/her owners are located, here are some suggestions:

 If you are unable to keep the animal, you should take him/her to your local animal control agency.
 OHS will take in stray cats if you call first and make an appointment.
-OHS is no longer able to take in stray dogs for Multnomah Country residents; stray dogs need to be taken to the Multnomah Co.
+Stray dogs found in Multnomah County need to be taken to the Multnomah Co.
 Animal Control Services shelter in Troutdale.
-The Lost/Found page of this Web site has more details on OHS's stray pet policies.

 First remain calm.
-OHS's lost/found web pages has information, resources, and advice to help you find your pet.
+OHS's lost/found section has information, resources, and advice to help you find your pet.